Why Biden should launch an Ecosystem Restoration Corps in 2021

 The United Nations has declared 2021 to 2030 as the Decade on Ecosystem Restoration.
 In line with the goals of this effort, the new administration should launch an Ecosystem Restoration Corps.
 Such a corps, inspired by both Roosevelt’s Civilian Conservation Corps (CCC) and our current AmeriCorps programs, could provide meaningful employment during the COVID-19 downturn, offer training and education on environmental restoration and direct much needed assistance to restoring America’s ecosystems.

 Areas across the United States would benefit.
 In Appalachia, corps members could help restore land damaged from decades of coal mining.
 In New England, they could help forests adapt to climate changes.
-In the West, corps members could thin forests to reduce the risk of catastrophic wildfires.
+In the Northwest, corps members could help restore salmon habitat.
 Across the nation, they could also be deployed to complete deferred maintenance needs in our national parks or scale up existing restoration programs, such as the U.S. Forest Service’s Collaborative Forest Landscape Restoration Program.
 Communities and states could request restoration corps teams to assist with their own priority projects.

 The current pandemic has led to surging use of our country’s natural areas — from national and state parks to city trails and corner parks.
 This coronavirus-related spike in use has occurred during a period of rising visitation numbers, but declining funding and falling staff numbers for our national parks.
 So, while many more citizens recognize the value of these areas for recreation, socializing, exercise, camping, solace and emotional recharging, their increased use has led to the degradation and destruction of these assets.
 A Restoration Corps could repair them for the enjoyment of everyone, now and in the future.